-Donald Trump-Supporting ‘Massage’ Spa Owner Li Yang Is Linked To Chinese Government, ‘Mother Jones’ Reports
+Donald Trump Supporter & ‘Massage’ Spa Owner Li Yang Is Linked To Chinese Government, ‘Mother Jones’ Reports

 Yang no longer owns the spa allegedly frequented by Kraft in Jupiter, Florida, but with her family, she continues to own several spas which, according to The Miami Herald, “have attracted the attention of at least two local police agencies over allegations of prostitution.”

-Yang denies breaking any laws, and has not been charged in the Florida sex trafficking investigation, The Herald reported.
+Yang denies breaking any laws and has not been charged in the Florida sex trafficking investigation, The Herald reported.

 The Mother Jones report on Sunday further exposed Yang’s role in the Chinese-government-linked Council for the Promotion of the Peaceful Reunification of China, as well as another group, the Chinese Association of Science and Technology.
 “Peaceful reunification” is the term used by the Chinese government to assert control over Taiwan, and the CCPRC has ” a close relationship with the [Communist Party’s] United Front Work Department, in some cases functioning almost as an extension of its Overseas Chinese Affairs Office,” according to the Mother Jones report.